dbrizard/elwaspatid/paper/paper.md

 ## Bar configuration, initial conditions

 The bar configuration can involve as many bar as needed.
-Each bar has constant properties (elastic module, cross section, density), and one-off cross-section change can be defined.
+Each bar has constant properties (elastic module, cross-section, density), and one-off cross-section change can be defined.

 The bars are supposed to
 be at rest (null velocity) and in contact with each other at time $t=0$.

-It is possible to prescribe the initial velocity of the left bar and therefore model an impactor or stricker.
+It is possible to prescribe the initial velocity of the left bar and therefore model an impactor or striker.
-Conversly, one can provide the pulse shape arriving at the left end of the bar(s).
+Conversely, one can provide the pulse shape arriving at the left end of the bar(s).

 ## Boundary conditions

-The following boundry conditions are available:
+The following boundary conditions are available:

 * contact interface between two bars.
 Compression waves can cross the interface, traction waves cannot;
 * free end.
-Traction waves are reflected back as compression waves, and vice verca;
+Traction waves are reflected back as compression waves, and vice versa;
 * fixed end.
 Equivalent to a bar clamped to another bar of infinite impedance;
 * infinite end.
 Equivalent to anechoic condition, no reflection of wave occur.